DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/b9bbe4db-99cf-44fa-9445-86973f2056d8)

 The data source was combined through pandas dataframe function.
-The data types had objects that needed to converted to float and the date needed to be converrted to datatime in order data exploation to begin.
+The data types had objects that needed to converted to float and the date needed to be converted to datatime in order data exploation to begin.

 ## **Results of EDA**

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/3628edbb-54e9-4010-924b-98cc88b6adfe)

 A simple line graph is used to explore trends, annotations were made to explore the effect recessions had on indicators.
-As you can see gdp and unemployment
-were most affected by recessions.
+As you can see gdp and unemployment were most affected by recessions.
 Sometimes the interest rate was effected, and inflation remained relatively stable.
 In some recessions a high interest rate was used to combat inflation, in others, a low interest rate was used to surge the economy.
 Deflation occured in two recessions but not the other.

 ---